qrvey/partner-portal/docs/embedding/intro.md

 ## APIs

-Our API references provide a complete list of the API calls needed to interact with the Qrvey platform.
-Qrvey APIs are documented in Postman so they can be easily accessed and tried out.
-The full collection can be accessed <a href="https://bit.ly/3lUHsQg">here</a>.
+Our API references provide a list of the most commonly-used APIs needed to interact with the Qrvey platform.
+Qrvey APIs are documented in Stoplight so they can be easily accessed and tried out.
+The full collection can be accessed <a href="https://tinyurl.com/atuznk6u">here</a>.

 </div>